YunoHost-Apps/grafana_ynh/README.md

 Grafana for YunoHost
 -----------------------------

-**Important: This package is designed to be fed by the NetData application for monitoring measures, so please make sure the YunoHost NetData package is installed before installing it!**
+**Important: This package is designed to be fed by the NetData application for monitoring measures, so please make sure the YunoHost [NetData package](https://github.com/YunoHost-Apps/netdata_ynh/) is installed before installing it!**

+NetData only collects, displays and sets alarms based on data from the last hour; this packages allows to archive every metrics and put up statistics and dashboards on the long term.

 Note: You can use it without NetData, but you'll have to install a collection application (e.g. collectd) to gather data.